94929/picture-processing/README.md

   - You will also need to complete a partially given test suite by adding extra test cases for the parts of your program that it does not currently test.

 - **Colours and Pictures**
   - An image can be represented in memory as a bounded two-dimensional array of pixel values.
-A colour-model is used to translate a pixel-value to colour components.
-In this lab, pixel-values will be interpreted using the RGB colour-model, so that each point within an image is mapped on to a red, green and blue component.
-These components are encapsulated in the provided class picture.Color which provides get and set methods for each primary colour.
-Each component has 256 possible intensities, ranging from 0 to 255.
+A *colour-model* is used to translate a pixel-value to colour components.
+In this lab, pixel-values will be interpreted using the **RGB** colour-model, so that each point within an image is mapped on to a red, green and blue component.
+These components are encapsulated in the provided class **picture.Color** which provides get and set methods for each primary colour.
+Each component has **256** possible intensities, ranging from 0 to 255.
 The final colour of each pixel depends on the intensities of the primary colour components.
-The coordinates (x,y) always mean “along and down”, counting from (0,0) at the top left.
+The coordinates *(x,y)* always mean “along and down”, counting from *(0,0)* at the *top left*.
-  - You will be given three helper classes to use during this lab: picture.Color,picture.Picture and picture.Utils.
+  - You will be given three helper classes to use during this lab: **picture.Color,picture.Picture** and **picture.Utils**.

 **picture.Color**

-The class picture.Color provides the following methods for inspecting and setting the colour components of a pixel:
+The class **picture.Color** provides the following methods for inspecting and setting the colour components of a pixel:

 * public int getRed()
 * public int getGreen()